 Oxycodone is contraindicated in those with paralytic ileus, significant respiratory depression, hypercarbia, acute or severe bronchial asthma, and GI obstruction.

 Caution should be used in those with biliary tract impairment, such as acute pancreatitis, as it may lead to constriction of the sphincter of Oddi.
 It may lead to an elevation of intracranial pressure (ICP) and should be used carefully for those with intracranial lesions, elevated ICP, or a head injury.
 Common drug interactions with oxycodone:

-Those with severe hepatic impairment should start at the lowest dose and titrate up very slowly while monitoring for side effects.
+Those with severe hepatic impairment should start at the lowest dose and titrate up slowly while monitoring for side effects.
 Caution should be used with renal impairment as plasma concentration may rise.

 Contraindications to hydrocodone include paralytic ileus, severe asthma, severe respiratory depression, and hypercarbia.
 Drug interactions include:

 As of August 18, 2014, the DEA placed tramadol into a Schedule IV of the Controlled Substance Act.
 It is indicated for chronic moderate-to-severe pain.
-For those who do not need a rapid onset of pain relief or affected by side effects, it may be dosed at 25 mg/day and titrated up every three days to 50-100 mg every 4-6 hours to a maximum of 400 mg a day.
+For those who do not need a rapid onset of pain relief or are affected by side effects, it may be dosed at 25 mg/day and titrated up every three days to 50-100 mg every 4-6 hours to a maximum of 400 mg a day.

 When prescribing tramadol to older adults, use the lower end of the dosage range and titrate slowly.
-In those over 75 years old, 300 mg a day should not be exceeded and utilize extreme caution with the extended release form.
+In those over 75 years old, 300 mg a day should not be exceeded and utilize extreme caution with the extended-release form.

 Drug interactions include: